-- Making sure a bank reconciliation statement for each school account is prepared once a month - Ensuring the segregation of duties as far as possible in all financial matters - Two cheque/electronic signatories on all school accounts one of whom is the Principal - All documentation relating to financial transactions and purchasing is signed by the Principal - Subject to trustee approval, the Principal discharges the wishes of the board of management regarding the use of school premises by outside bodies, school insurance and the maintenance and upkeep of the buildings - Ensuring that no bank overdrafts, loans, lease or hire purchase agreements are entered into without prior Trustee approval - Monitoring all grants from the Department of Education - Ensuring that all payments made to the school are properly receipted and recorded - Having clear guidelines in place on fund-raising in the school's name - Ensuring that proper financial controls are in place for Parents' Associations / Councils, Past Pupils' Unions and other organisations operating in the name of the school - The Principal approves all wages and salaries paid to school employees and ensures that proper records are maintained - Ensuring that all remuneration payments made by the school are Revenue compliant - Returning all relevant documentation and payments to the Revenue Commissioners - Ensuring the proper disbursement of book grants for needy students - Ensuring that proper purchasing guidelines are in place e.g. checking of order books, delivery notes and invoices - Ensuring a proper system of stock control is in place where necessary - Ensuring a proper assets register is maintained
+- Making sure a bank reconciliation statement for each school account is prepared once a month - Ensuring the segregation of duties as far as possible in all financial matters - Two cheque/electronic signatories on all school accounts one of whom is the Principal - All documentation relating to financial transactions and purchasing is signed by the Principal - Subject to trustee approval, the Principal discharges the wishes of the board of management regarding the use of school premises by outside bodies, school insurance and the maintenance and upkeep of the buildings - Ensuring that no bank overdrafts, loans, lease or hire purchase agreements are entered into without prior Trustee approval - Monitoring all grants from the Department of Education - Ensuring that all payments made to the school are properly receipted and recorded - · Having clear guidelines in place on fund-raising in the school's name - Ensuring that proper financial controls are in place for Parents' Associations / Councils, Past Pupils' Unions and other organisations operating in the name of the school - The Principal approves all wages and salaries paid to school employees and ensures that proper records are maintained - Ensuring that all remuneration payments made by the school are Revenue compliant - Returning all relevant documentation and payments to the Revenue Commissioners - Ensuring the proper disbursement of books grants for Senior Cycle pupils and the Free Book Grant for Junior Cycle pupils - Ensuring that proper purchasing guidelines are in place e.g. checking of order books, delivery notes and invoices - Ensuring that procurement and tendering procedures are followed.
+Contact schools procurement unit spu.ie for further information - Ensuring a proper system of stock control is in place where necessary - Ensuring a proper assets register is maintained